galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 >
 >       ![](../images/image.png)
 >
 >    We now need to extract *unaligned* reads from the output BAM file for aligning to reference miRNA sequences.
 We can do this using the `Filter SAM or BAM, output SAM or BAM` to obtain reads with the bit flag 4 (meaning the read is unaligned) and then converting the filtered BAM file to FASTQ format with the `Convert from BAM to FastQ` tool.
 >
 > 1. **Filter SAM or BAM, output SAM or BAM** :wrench:: Run `Filter SAM or BAM, output SAM or BAM` on one collection of HISAT output BAM files with the following parameters:
->    - **SAM or BAM file to filter**: Select "Dataset collection" and choose one collection of aligned HISAT BAM files
+>    - **SAM or BAM file to filter**: Select "Dataset collection" and choose control RNAi collection of aligned HISAT BAM files
 >    - **Filter on bitwise flag**: Yes
 >    - **Only output alignments with all of these flag bits set**: Check the box next to "The read in unmapped"
 >
 > 1. **Convert from BAM to FastQ** :wrench:: Run `Convert from BAM to FastQM` on one collection of filtered HISAT output BAM files with the following parameters:
->    - **Convert the following BAM file to FASTQ**: Select "Dataset collection" and choose one collection of filtered HISAT BAM files
+>    - **Convert the following BAM file to FASTQ**: Select "Dataset collection" and choose control RNAi collection of filtered HISAT BAM files
 >
-> 1. Repeat previous 2 steps for second collection of HISAT output BAM files.
->
 >    Next we will align the non-rRNA reads to a known set of miRNA sequences to remove them from the whole genome alignment step.
 >
 > 1. **HISAT2** :wrench:: Run `HISAT2` to align one collection of non-rRNA reads to reference miRNA sequences using the following parameters:
 >    - **Single end or paired reads?**: Individual unpaired reads
->    - **Reads**: Select "Dataset collection" and choose one collection of non-rRNA FASTQ files
+>    - **Reads**: Select "Dataset collection" and choose control RNAi collection of non-rRNA FASTQ files
 >    - **Source for the reference genome to align against**: Use a genome from history
 >    - **Select the reference genome**: Dmel_miRNA_sequences.fa
 >    - **Spliced alignment parameters**: Specify spliced alignment parameters